 Pixel pitch (microns, µm) = 25,400 ÷ PPI

-To convert that to microns: multiply by 1,000.
+To convert that to microns: multiply with the aid of 1,000.

-Calculating PPI From Screen Specs
+Calculating PPI From display screen specifications

 PPI = √(horizontal_pixels² + vertical_pixels²) ÷ diagonal_inches